Pilotcore Insights

 • Integration: Native connectors to Office 365, Teams, Active Directory; Azure AI Studio with OpenAI models

-• Billing: Per-second billing for both Linux and Windows VMs; Azure Hybrid Benefit leverages existing Windows Server/SQL Server licenses
+• Billing: Per-second billing for both Linux and Windows VMs; Azure Hybrid Benefit uses existing Windows Server/SQL Server licenses

 • Migration Tools: Azure Migrate, Database Migration Service, Site Recovery